grossconstance0/notes/README.md

 # 2023-12-10
 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.
 This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity and harder-to-maintain code.
 It's important to write clean, readable code first and optimize only when profiling indicates a need for it.

+# 2023-12-11
+- "Premature optimization is the root of all evil." - Donald Knuth

+Optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially worse performance.
+It's important to first write clear, understandable code that works correctly, and then optimize only if profiling indicates that specific parts of the code are causing performance issues.